 The same goes for clutter in your home.
 Whether we realise it or not, being disorganised and having a mess stresses us out, which can cause us to react in unhealthy ways impacting various areas of our lie.
 Staying organised also helps you to sleep better, boosts productivity and can even improve your overall fitness!

 The easiest, but most often overlooked, way to improve your physical health is to get more sleep.
 Those who get the right amount of sleep have higher overall levels of energy throughout the day, allowing their bodies to work that little bit harder – whether that’s physically in the gym, or mentally at work.
 Adults should be getting at least 7-9 hours every day, and a good night’s sleep should be at the top of your agenda if you don’t want your health to suffer.
-While this is easier said than done, particularly if you have kids running around the house, there are many apps available these days which will help you track the amount of sleep you are getting each night and most phones now tend to have a sleep function, analysing your sleeping patterns and highlighting areas for improvement.
+While this is easier said than done, particularly if you have kids running around the house, there are many apps available these days which will help you track the amount of sleep you are getting each night and most phones or your smart watch now tend to have a sleep function, analysing your sleeping patterns and highlighting areas for improvement.

 Think of it as more of an investment on your health, rather than a pricey tech splurge.
 As we navigate our way through our daily lives, even though we roughly know the days where we’ve been stationary for too long or indulged in too many treats that maybe we shouldn’t have, they are often easy to dismiss.
 What we don’t realise is that over time, these behaviours and habits can add up and cause a significant impact on our overall health.
 Being able to track and monitor your fitness throughout the day is, therefore, a great way to hold yourself accountable and really see how your daily lifestyle is either contributing to or hindering, your fitness goals.
 A Fitbit can not only keep track of your workouts and daily number of steps but also your overall food intake, and sleep, driving you on to make better dietary choices and gradual lifestyle improvements.